nakanishi1337/directx9-learning/README.md

-# 3d-cube
+# fbx-animation

-purpose is display 3d cube
+purpose is importing FBX file and display walking panda